dluo96/data-structures-and-algorithms/README.md

 | Delete         | N/A | O(n)  |

 Insertion, appending, and deletion don't make much sense for a static array since it has a fixed size - it cannot grow larger or smaller.

-## Dynamic Array
-> A **dynamic array** can grow and shrink in size.

-One way to implement a dynamic array is using a static array!
-These are the steps:
-1. Create a static array with an initial capacity
-2. Add elements to this underlying static array while keeping track of the number of elements
-3. If addition of an element means that the capacity is exceeded, create a new static array with twice the capacity and copy the original elements into it.

 ## Linked List
 ### Singly Linked List